-Use the PMO for Support
+Use FedRAMP for Support

-The FedRAMP PMO is dedicated to supporting agencies and CSPs through the initial FedRAMP Authorization process.
-We encourage leveraging your agency's FedRAMP Liaison, as they have a deep knowledge of the FedRAMP process and requirements for partnering with a CSP for an initial FedRAMP Authorization.
-Our Customer Success Team is also available to address your agency's questions as you consider partnering with a CSP.
-Please Reach out to us at info@fedramp.gov.
+FedRAMP is dedicated to supporting federal agencies and CSPs through the initial FedRAMP authorization process.
+FedRAMP encourages leveraging your federal agency's FedRAMP Liaison, as they have a deep knowledge of the FedRAMP process and requirements for partnering with a CSP for an initial FedRAMP authorization.
+FedRAMP's customer success team is also available to address your federal agency's questions as you consider partnering with a CSP.
+Please reach out to FedRAMP at info@fedramp.gov.